 The rest of the afternoon was spent looking round the shops on Princess Street and surrounding streets.
 I may have made a purchase in Space:NK – I couldn’t resist.

-The food was pretty insane as Alex and I ordered started as our main courses but as you can see in the photo’s there’s enough food for the whole restaurant!
-Alex’s Nachos were insane and of course defeated him.
+The food was pretty insane as I ordered a starter as our main courses but as you can see in the photo’s there’s enough food for the whole restaurant!
 The rest of my family ordered burgers which all looked really good.

 After Hard Rock we popped into All Bar One for some amazing cocktails.
 Me and Mum had done a cocktail masterclass in the All Bar One in York and couldn’t resist going back for me.
 I love that you can get teapots for your cocktails to share.
 After a few more drinks in some lovely little Scottish pubs we headed off to bed.
 If you are looking for some other delicious restaurant reviews, check out my Food Directory.

 Have you been to Edinburgh?
 What did you think?
 Have you visited any of these places?